hughbien/notebook/khan_academy_statistics.md

 What this means is there's a 5% chance that the difference of the means is greater than `0.617 * 1.65 = 1.02`.
-The difference of the mean we got was `1.91`, which means there is a less than 5% chance of that occuring.
+The difference of the mean we got was `1.91`, which means there is a less than 5% chance of that occurring.

 We can reject our null hypothesis.